akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Networking/DHCP-Configuration-and-Troubleshooting/README.md

 ## ❗ Observed Issue

-* Client failed to obtain IP address initially
+The client failed to obtain an IP address.

-* Error:
+Error observed:

 > “An address has not yet been associated with the network endpoint”

 ![IP Address Error](./screenshots/dhcp-release-error.png)

 ---

-## 🔍 Troubleshooting Approach
+## 🔍 Troubleshooting Process

-A structured, step-by-step approach was used.
+I followed a structured troubleshooting approach, starting from client-side checks and moving toward DHCP server validation.

 ---